Revitalize

 Revitalizing Careers, Celebrating Living History: The Annual Ponderosa Stomp Concert

-Desscribied as a “complete narrative of the roots of American music,” this two-day annual festival, begun in 2001, has featured hundreds of music’s unsung heroes, providing rare performances and exposing rare musical icons to adoring fans and new audiences.
+Described as a “complete narrative of the roots of American music,” this festival, begun in 2001, has featured hundreds of unsung heroes, providing rare performances and exposing rare musical icons to adoring fans and new audiences.

-The Ponderosa Stomp has provided a forgotten generation of over 700 American musicians a platform to tell their stories and educate audiences about their pioneering cultural contributions.
-Thanks to the Stomp – in partnership with the Rock and Roll Hall of Fame, The Louisiana State Museum and The New Orleans Musicians Clinic – American music’s unsung heroes have been able to step into the spotlight, some for the first time in their lives.
+The Ponderosa Stomp has provided a forgotten generation of American musicians with a platform to tell their stories and educate audiences about their pioneering cultural contributions.
+Thanks to the Stomp – in partnership over the years with various entities that have included the Rock and Roll Hall of Fame, the Louisiana State Museum and the New Orleans Musicians’ Clinic – American music’s unsung heroes have been able to step into the spotlight, some for the first time in their lives.

 Others have had second careers jumpstarted, re-entered the recording studio, embarked on worldwide tours, or gone on to receive accolades or other recognition for their musical contributions.

-Musicians like Gulf Coast guitar empress Barbara Lynn, Mardi Gras king Al “Carnival Time” Johnson, Excello harp master Lazy Lester, president of soul Rockie Charles, hillbilly bopper Jay Chevalier and tough Texas shouter Roy Head have surged back onto the music scene.
-Revered songwriter Wardell Quezergue, “the Creole Beethoven” who arranged such beloved tunes as “Mr. Big Stuff,” “Groove Me,” and “Chapel of Love,” is now working with his son Brian Quezergue to transcribe his arrangements and showcase his talents via the Wardell Quezergue Rhythm and Blues Revue.
+Musicians like Gulf Coast guitar empress Barbara Lynn, Mardi Gras king Al “Carnival Time” Johnson, Excello harp master Lazy Lester, hillbilly bopper Jay Chevalier, and tough Texas shouter Roy Head have surged back onto the music scene.
+Numerous others tasted the spotlight once more before passing away, like “President of Soul” Rockie Charles and revered songwriter Wardell Quezergue, “the Creole Beethoven,” who arranged such beloved tunes as “Mr. Big Stuff,” “Groove Me,” and “Chapel of Love.”
+Quezergue worked with his son Brian to transcribe his legendary arrangements and showcase his talents via the Wardell Quezergue Rhythm and Blues Revue.

-The roll call for past Ponderosa Stomp concerts reads like DJ Daddy-O Dewey Phillips’ play list blended with a bowl of Louisiana gumbo and filtered through Sam Phillips’ Memphis dream team, with plenty of Northwest garage rock, Gulf Coast psychedelic fuzz, and Bo Diddley-inspired beats thrown in for good measure.
-Over the last seven years, guitar legends such as Scotty Moore, Jody Williams; and the late Link Wray; music iconoclasts including Tony Joe White, Roky Erickson and the Sun Ra Arkestra; and New Orleans heroes like Dave Bartholomew, Eddie Bo, and Earl Palmer have made the stage their home for a genuine cultural celebration that honors the unsung heroes of rock ’n roll and beyond.
-The 8th Ponderosa Stomp took place in New Orleans, April 28-29, 2009.
+The roll call for past Ponderosa Stomp concerts reads like DJ “Daddy-O” Dewey Phillips’ play list blended with a bowl of Louisiana gumbo and filtered through Sam Phillips’ Memphis dream team, with plenty of Northwest garage rock, Gulf Coast psychedelic fuzz, and Bo Diddley-inspired beats thrown in for good measure.
+Over the Stomp’s many years, guitar legends such as Scotty Moore, Jody Williams, and the late Link Wray; music iconoclasts including Tony Joe White, Roky Erickson, and the Sun Ra Arkestra; and New Orleans heroes like Dave Bartholomew, Eddie Bo, and Earl Palmer have made the stage their home for a genuine cultural celebration that honors the unsung heroes of rock ’n’ roll and beyond.

-To get more information on the Concert, detailed bios of Stomp artists and see this past year’s line-up, visit the Stomp Artists and Events Website.
+To get more information on the Stomp concert as well as detailed bios of Stomp artists, and to see past lineups and showcases, visit the Stomp Artists and Events Website.

 SPECIAL EVENTS